 The risk share was agreed to be on a 50/50 basis.
-Due to the challenging financial climate, it was agreed that the risk share would then be paused from October 2020 onwards.
+Due to the challenging financial climate, it was agreed that the risk share would then be paused from October 2020 onwards and this is still currently paused.

 Financial Performance